Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Life Sciences

 My first degree was in Biology at ETH Zürich, Switzerland.
 After half-year stints at Northwestern University (USA), at Tsinghua University (China), and at Chulalongkorn University (Thailand), I returned to ETH Zürich where I obtained my PhD in 2009 for contributions to comparative genomics.
 I went on to become a postdoc, later senior research associate at ETH Zurich.
 In 2011, I moved to the EMBL-European Bioinformatics Institute in Hinxton as visiting scientist in Nick Goldman's group, funded by an advanced researcher fellowship from the Swiss National Science foundation.
-Since 2013, I am a joint lecturer at the Department of Genetics, Evolution, and Environment and the Department of Computer Science.
+In 2013, I joined the Department of Genetics, Evolution, and Environment and the Department of Computer Science—first as a Lecturer and since 2015 as a Reader.
+Since 2015, I am also a SNSF professor at the University of Lausanne, Switzerland, and a Group Leader of the Swiss Institute of Bioinformatics.

 Lab website: http://lab.dessimoz.org